Building Competency in SI

 Member organizations of ICE-ASI who have developed their own training program in ASI that leads to a final certificate are eligible to apply for accreditation of their program by ICE-ASI.
 This will give their program a seal of quality and international visibility.

 ICE-ASI accredited SI certification programs are true to ASI® and are offered in over 40 countries and many languages around the world.
-There are currently two accredited programs.
+As of October 2023, there are three accredited ASI® certification programs.

 Certification in ASI® (CASI) by CLASI